CherryChristie/hailstone/Readme.md

     This project supports dev, test, pre-prod, and prod environments.

-    ✅ In Terraform, you can use a different S3 key or workspace per environment.
+    ✅ In Terraform, we can use a different S3 key or workspace per environment.
-    ✅ In Docker, tag the image accordingly:
+    ✅ In Docker, tag the image accordingly: dev, prod, we can also use multi build stage for our prod dockerfile to improve performance and ensure security

     Kubernetes:
          we can also run this on kubernetes after provisioning the eks cluster and necessary nodes.

+we can also use InferenceService if implemented with MLflow.

     apiVersion: apps/v1
     kind: Deployment